Eric Weinberg

 At Viterbo, I teach courses on development within the Computer Science department.
 Additionally, I contribute to the History department by teaching various courses, leveraging my historical expertise to provide a comprehensive learning experience.

-My interest in the intersection of technology and history has led me to various consulting roles and speaking engagements.
+My interest in the intersection of technology and history has led me to various advising roles and speaking engagements.
 I've presented at conferences on topics ranging from surveillance implications to prosperity theology's impact on American religion.
 As such, my research interests quite diverse.

 Research Projects